At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 Scenario 1: Stopped campaigns

-AppsFlyer pulls cost for several campaigns that you run with ad network A. In the Cost tab, the message Last successful sync 2 hours ago is displayed in the same day you stop running campaigns with ad network A. Two weeks later, the Cost tab displays the message Last successful sync 14 days ago.
+AppsFlyer pulls cost for several campaigns that you run with ad network A. In the Cost tab, the message Last successful sync 2 hours ago is displayed on the same day you stop running campaigns with ad network A. Two weeks later, the Cost tab displays the message Last successful sync 14 days ago.

 Scenario 2: Ad network API issues